 The relationship between approximation of offences or their definition and the double criminality rule in the framework of mutual recognition should be further explored.
 The Commission is invited to make a report to the Council on this issue.
-On the basis of that report, the Council will consider whether it is necessary and feasible to approximate the offences for which double criminality does not apply in the mutual recognition instruments.
+One of the issues may be the necessity and feasibility of approximation or definition of offence for which double criminality does not apply.